 Medication can be used to treat symptoms caused by fibroids.
-The most common are bleeding which usually responds to hormone based medication, and pain which can be treated with regular pain killers.
+For example, bleeding symptoms which usually respond to hormone based medication and pain/pressure symptoms which can be treated with regular pain killers.

 GnRh analogues (Leuprolide, Goserelin, Nafarelin,etc) are drugs that block the ovarian function inducing a state of artificial menopause.
 Fibroids have been shown to decrease up to 40% in size with the use of GnRh analogues.
 There are two important considerations with their use.
-Firstly, fibroids tend to grow back as soon as the medication is discontinued and second GnRh analogues are not recommended for prolonged use because of their side effects.
+Firstly, fibroids tend to grow back as soon as the medication is discontinued and second, GnRh analogues are not recommended for prolonged use because of their side effects.
 Currently, the use of GnRh analogues for fibroids is limited to 3 to 4 months prior to surgery.
-Reducing the size of fibroids prior to surgery has the potential benefits of making it easier, reducing intra-operative bleeding and making a myomectomy or a laparoscopic hysterectomy possible where it previously wasn't the case.
+Reducing the size of fibroids prior to surgery has the potential benefits of making it easier, reducing intra-operative bleeding and making a myomectomy or a laparoscopic hysterectomy possible where it previously would not have been.

 Endometrial ablation is the destruction of the endometrial layer of the uterine cavity using some form of thermal energy (please see the page on Endometrial Ablation under Minimally Invasive Surgery for more details).
 There is a limit on the size of the uterus and position of fibroids as to which patients can have a successful ablation.
 In selected cases it is a good way to avoid more aggressive surgery.
 Endometrial ablation does not treat the fibroid itself, but by removing the endometrium it may reduce or completely stop the bleeding caused by the fibroids.
 It is not recommended for women who still plan to have children.

 This is a procedure done through interventionist radiology.
-A catheter is inserted through the femoral artery and advanced through X ray guidance near the uterus.
-Small particles are then injected into the arteries feeding the fibroid to occlude them.
+A catheter is inserted through the femoral artery and advanced through X-ray guidance near the uterus.
+Small particles are then injected into the arteries feeding the fibroid to block them.
 Starved of their blood supply, the fibroid cells die and the fibroid stops growing.